 Epilogue

-The closing section added to a film which provides further comment.
-Hell or High Water’s epilogue offers a resolution to the exciting climax.
+Example: Hell or High Water’s epilogue offers a resolution to the exciting climax.
 The scene works well because of the lingering tension in the wake of the climax.

 Exposition

-The bane of all screenwriters, exposition is a necessary evil.
+The bane of all writers, exposition is a necessary evil.
 The exposition provides the audience with pertinent information they must know beforehand to understand the story.
 Exposition = explaining.
 The challenge for the screenwriter is getting exposition across in a way that shows no seams.

 Genre

-A kind or type of work, a genre is generally discussed as having a surface structure and a deep structure.
-For example, the Western genre has superficial similarities: cowboys, Indians, creaky weathervanes.
+Example: the Western genre has superficial similarities: cowboys, Indians, creaky weathervanes.
 The deep structure of a Western may concern ideologies and myths around Manifest Destiny and genocide.
-As a screenwriter, identifying tropes inside of a genre can help you better subvert audience expectations.
+As a writer, identifying tropes inside of a genre can help you better subvert audience expectations.

 Motif